Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 And it gave me the opportunity to rebuild my life — this time on strong foundations.

-This takes time - old habits sure do die hard!
+This kind of healing takes time - old habits sure do die hard!

 It has opened me up to a whole new world where I get to choose whether I want to be in relationship.
-I don’t need to accept scraps and I don’t need to tolerate poor behaviour, because I don’t need a relationship.
+I don’t need to accept scraps and I don’t need to tolerate poor behaviour.

-I would like one, but only if it adds to my life, not if it drains me emotionally or mentally.
+But only if it adds peace, love and depth to my life, not if it drains me emotionally or mentally.

 What I am sure of, is that my next relationship will be pure, it will be sacred and it will be so entirely full of love.

-Article originally published by the Good Men Project: https://goodmenproject.com/featured-content/loving-yourself-so-hard-you-never-enter-another-toxic-relationship/
+Article originally published by the Good Men Project

 Lynsey Tomkinson

-Lynsey Tomkinson is a Holistic Counsellor, Author & Champion of the Inner Child offering trauma-informed holistic counselling, energy work, and spiritual life transformation.
+Lynsey Tomkinson is a Holistic Counsellor, Author & Champion of the Inner Child offering attachment-based holistic counselling, energy work, and spiritual life transformation.

 Based on the Gold Coast, Australia and working in person and online worldwide, she supports people to heal childhood wounds, reconnect with their intuition, and create aligned, purpose-driven lives.